Temptation (New Order song): Background and recording

-Original release

-The 7" version is a more structured version with a commercial synthpop feel; the 12" is more chaotic with the emphasis on electronic rhythms rather than melody.
+Composition

+Giorgio Moroder (pictured in 1979) was an influence on New Order when creating "Temptation".

+"Temptation" is noted for moving away from the sound of Joy Division, being comparatively more upbeat and optimistic to their previously bleak output.
+Hook later stated in his memoir Substance: Inside New Order that the band's love of Italian music producer Giorgio Moroder heavily influenced the song, particularly his solo album E=MC² (1979).
+AllMusic's Bill Janovitz noted Moroder's influence in Gilbert's keyboards, which he believes influenced Morris' drum rhythms to resemble those from "mid- to late-'70s disco and underground New York dance music."

+"Temptation" opens with a fade-in where Sumner can be heard singing the song's phonetic hook.
+Hook plays a bassline throughout that emphasises being melodic rather than providing a bottom register, with synthesiser textures and varied drumming being provided by Gilbert and Morris, respectively.
+The lyrics, co-written by all members of New Order, detail an uplifting and triumphant feeling following a romantic breakup.
+Sumner sings the chant of "Up, down, turn around, please don’t let me hit the ground" with a fun delivery, while the song's coda (referred to by the band as the "eyes drop") is a singalong chorus about a lover's eye color, who Sumner finds distinct from anyone he has previously met.

+Release

+"Temptation" was released as a single on 10 May 1982 through Factory Records, with "Hurt" being its B-side.
 The 7" version plays at 33⅓ rpm to accommodate its length of around five and a half minutes.
 Both versions bear the same catalogue number "FAC 63" despite these differences.

-The 12" versions of both "Temptation" and its B-side, "Hurt", appear on New Order's compilation EP 1981–1982, released a few months after the single itself.
-Neither version mentioned the band's name on the sleeve; instead the song title and catalogue number FAC 63 were embossed into the cover.
+The 12" versions of both "Temptation" and "Hurt" appear on New Order's compilation EP 1981–1982, released a few months after the single itself.
+Neither version mentioned the band's name on the sleeve; instead, the song title and catalogue number FAC 63 were embossed into the cover.
+Nearly twenty years after the single's release, Morris admitted to the band that he was unhappy with "Temptation" due to how the snare drum was panned to one side, which he previously kept a secret despite hating it.

-The vocal track on the original 12" version features an audible "startled yelp" during the song's intro.
-Vocalist Bernard Sumner has since explained that the scream was from him due to bandmates thrusting a snowball down his shirt during recording.

 Critical reception

-The Village Voice critic Robert Christgau described the original version of "Temptation" as being "where Manchester's finest stop hearing ghosts and stake their claim to a danceable pop of unprecedented grimness and power," noting that it was "the first real song this sharp-cornered sound-and-groove band has ever come up with."
+The Village Voice critic Robert Christgau described the original version of "Temptation" as being "where Manchester's finest stop hearing ghosts and stake their claim to a danceable pop of unprecedented grimness and power," noting it as "the first real song this sharp-cornered sound-and-groove band has ever come up with."